-Social Search is an application which is designed to operate as a browser hijacker, it changes certain browser's settings to socialsearch.com - an address of a search engine which displays results generated by ask.com.
-It is common that users download and/or install such apps unintentionally, for this reason they are categorized as potentially unwanted applications (PUAs).
+Social Search operates as a browser hijacker and changes certain browser settings to socialsearch.com (the address of a search engine, which displays results generated by ask.com).
+Commonly, users download and install these apps unintentionally and, for this reason, they are categorized as potentially unwanted applications (PUAs).

 |Browser Extension(s)||Social Search|

 |Supposed Functionality||This app supposedly improves the browsing experience.|

 |Affected Browser Settings||Homepage, new tab URL, default search engine.|